 Then there are the police officers to consider.
 Widespread adoption of driverless cars could mean that police departments would simply hire less officers instead of assigning former traffic cops to new departments.
 Police departments would lose the revenue they make from traffic tickets.

 Last but not least, the gas industry would lose revenue, especially if autonomous vehicles were 100% electric.
 This will not only be a problem in the United States, but around the world, as the millions of people who work in the fossil fuel industry are slowly made obsolete.

 Along with lost jobs, there are several other downsides to self-driving cars to consider:

 - The automobile industry could suffer.
 Driverless cars may mean that car manufacturers make fewer models and less cars, resulting in fewer jobs and less choice for the consumer.

-- Self-driving cars may be able to handle themselves, but owners/users would probably still need to complete special training to ensure they know how to operate an autonomous vehicle safely.
+- Self-driving cars may be able to handle themselves, but owners/users still need to ensure they know how to operate an autonomous vehicle safely.

 - The cost of a self-driving car would be substantially higher than your average vehicle.
-This cost would go down over time, but in the beginning the high price could be prohibitive for many people.
+This cost would go down over time, but in the beginning the high price is prohibitive for many people.

 - To reap the benefits of reduced traffic and accidents, driverless cars need to be widely adopted.
 Until that happens, even a mixture of regular cars and driverless cars will not achieve much, if any, reduction in accident statistics.

-- Determining fault in an accident would be difficult as it could be blamed on the passengers, software engineers, manufacturers, etc.
+- Determining fault in an accident is difficult as it could be blamed on the passengers, software engineers, manufacturers, etc.

-- The self-driving cars that are currently being developed will work just fine in normal driving conditions, but they can’t handle inclement weather very well.
+- Some self-driving cars that are currently being developed will work just fine in normal driving conditions, but they can’t handle inclement weather very well.

 - Within a few decades, there would be entire generations of people who are unable to drive a non-autonomous vehicle.